rdkcentral/Dobby/rdkPlugins/Storage/README.md

 ```

 ### Dynamic Mounts
 Add the following section to your OCI runtime configuration `config.json` file to create dynamic mount.
-It will mount file from "source" field into container
-space "destination" and set the file ownership through "owner" in the example format given.
+It will mount "source" into container "destination" only if the source exists on the host.

 ```json
 {